core-wg/oscore/draft-ietf-core-object-security.md

 Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.

-## CoAP Payload

-The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.

-The sending endpoint writes the payload of the original CoAP message into the plaintext of the COSE object.

-The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Header

 Many CoAP header fields are required to be read and changed by proxies and thus cannot in general be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.